ivonnegarciam/blooms/README.md

 Coming soon

 ## Acknowledgements
-The current compilation of notes and files includes inputs, comments and solutions proposed by several coleagues at CICESE.
-In particular, I would like to thank Julio Sheinbaum, Julien Jouanno, Favio Medrano and Alejandro Dominguez Pérez for their technical support and guidance.
+The current compilation of notes and files includes inputs, comments and solutions proposed by several coleagues from CICESE and IRD-LEGOS.
+In particular, I would like to thank Julien Jouanno, Julio Sheinbaum, Favio Medrano, Alejandro Dominguez Pérez and Marco Larrañaga for their technical support and guidance.